kevinsguo/MechaCar_Statistical_Analysis/README.md

 THe previous set of data shows that manufacturing lot 3 does not pass the specification parameter for the 100 PSI requirement.
 As a result, it is highly recommend that Lot 3 undergoes a qualify control to properly regulate its manufacturing consistency, and determine the cause of the unreliable productions.

 ## T-Tests on Suspension Coils
-The following are the results performed on the provided suspension coil data.
+The following are the t-test results performed on the provided suspension coil data.

 ![sc_test](Images/sc_test.PNG)